-I am passionate about writing, writing and communication pedagogy, and capable and creative program administration.
-As the Director of the Writing and Communication Center I have the great privilege of supporting students and faculty in creating productive spaces to explore, revise, and re-imagine their writing and communication practices.
-I support students through in-class workshops, teaching, and directing the Writing and Communication Center.
+I am passionate about writing, writing pedagogy, and capable and creative program administration.
+As the Director of the Writing Center I have the great privilege of supporting students and faculty in creating productive spaces to explore, revise, and re-imagine their writing and communication practices.
+I support students through in-class workshops, teaching, and directing the Center.
 I support faculty through consultations on course design topics such as creating effective writing assignments, appropriate assessments, and innovative ways of integrating writing into courses.

 I am currently pursuing research in three areas.
 First, I am working to expand the boundaries of writing center scholarship and looking at how the democratic impulse that guides much of this work can usefully inform (and be informed by) other scholarship in fields such as women’s studies and disability studies.
 Second, I am continuing my dissertation work which examined feminist activist discourse on violence against women in Seattle, Washington and Vancouver, British Columbia.
 This work traces differences in activist discourse on both sides of the border and locates these differences within Canadian and US rhetoric on the role of the criminal justice system across both sites.
 Third, I am interested in the politics and practice of storytelling as a tool for social change.

 2009 Karen Rosenberg.
 “Playing Games with the Law: Legal Advocacy and Resistance.” in Victim No More: Resistance, Women and the Law.
 Ellen Faulkner and Gayle MacDonald, eds.
 Fernwood Press: Halifax.

 2008 Karen Rosenberg.
 “Gender as a Social Institution” in Encyclopedia of Gender and Society.
 Jodi O’Brien, ed.
 Sage Publications: Thousand Oaks.